-- Sine-wave filters suppress the pulse-width modulation (PWM) pattern of the output frequency, resulting in a sine wave output.
-The resulting loss is load-dependent and can be up to 1-1.5% of maximum power.
-Using a sine-wave filter in installations with long motor cables reduces cable loss. - dU/dt filters limit the voltage rise time of the PWM pattern.
+- dU/dt filters increase the rise time of the PWM pattern, limiting du/dt.
 As a result, the filters introduce loss in the system.
-The loss is load-dependent and can be up to 0.5-1% of maximum power. - Common-mode cores mitigate high frequency noise in the motor cable.
-As a result, limited loss is added to the system.
+The loss is load-dependent and can be up to 0.5-1% of maximum power. - Common-mode cores mitigate high-frequency noise in the motor cable.
+As a result, minor power loss is added to the system.

-Losses in the motor cable are mainly caused by ohmic losses, but due to the switching frequency of the frequency converter, losses are also caused by capacitive coupling to ground.
+Losses in the motor cable are mainly caused by ohmic losses, but due to the switching frequency of the frequency converter, losses are also caused by capacitive coupling between phases and to ground.
 Losses due to capacitive coupling can be reduced by carefully selecting the motor cable and keeping the cable length as short as possible.
 If a sine-wave filter is used on the frequency converter output, the loss caused by capacitive load is reduced.